 The volume of phishing emails and false campaign emails targeting remote workers have significantly increased during this Covid-19 crisis.
 Hackers aim at getting login credentials to SaaS platforms, emails, and VPNs through phishing campaigns.

-Covid-19 was abruptly announced as a global pandemic, giving companies a very short period to strategize on their adjustment plans.
+Covid-19 was abruptly announced as a global pandemic, giving companies a concise period to strategize their adjustment plans.
 As a result, the rush to change from a mostly office-based workforce to a remote workforce might have seen security awareness training for employees put on a back burner.

 However, the situation does not seem to be getting any better, with China experiencing the second wave of the virus.
-This implies that lockdown is likely to be extended for several months, and cyber-attacks targeting remote employees bound to immensely increasing.
-It’s, therefore, essential to ensure that awareness training is provided to the remote workforce as soon as possible.
+This implies that lockdown is likely to be extended for several months, and cyber-attacks targeting remote employees are bound to increase.
+Therefore, it’s essential to ensure that awareness training is provided to the remote workforce as soon as possible.

 Increasing COVID-19 Domain Registrations and Web-Based Attacks

 It’s essential to raise awareness of the risk of using BYOD’s for corporate activities.
-There should be a limitation on what can be used to access the company’s website, standard security configuration for all BYOD’s within company infrastructure to be adhered to and a list of websites than employees can access while using office devices.
-Above all, there should be a security team in charge of identifying and blocking access to known malicious websites that are commonly exploited by hackers for fraud, distribution of malware, or phishing activities.
+There should be a limitation on what can be used to access the company’s website, standard security configuration for all BYOD’s within company infrastructure to be adhered to, and a list of websites that employees can access while using office devices.
+Above all, a security team should be in charge of identifying and blocking access to known malicious websites that hackers commonly exploit for fraud, distribution of malware, or phishing activities.

 Shadow IT is a Major Vulnerability